-Impairment of a financial asset is dependent on whether the credit risk of financial asset has increased significantly since initial recognition.
+Impairment of a financial asset is dependent on whether the credit risk of the financial asset has increased significantly since initial recognition.
 Indicators of impairment of a financial asset include:

-- Non-compliance with arrangements or agreements. - · Insolvencies or near-insolvencies. - Apparent financial problems or poor key financial ratios. - · Other indicators such as drought or low commodity prices which will affect the ability of clients to settle outstanding debt.
+- Non-compliance with arrangements or agreements. - Insolvencies or near-insolvencies. - Apparent financial problems or poor key financial ratios. - Other indicators such as drought or low commodity prices which will affect customer ability to settle outstanding debt.